Community TNR is at the heart of a No Kill Community. Working together,

 - No more sick litters of kittens.

-- Saves taxpayer dollars by reducing complaint calls to Animal Care & Control!
+- Saves taxpayer dollars by reducing nuisance calls to Animal Care.

 The “left eartip” is painless & performed at the time of surgery.

-It provides identification to caregivers, neighbors, Animal Care & Control, and shelter staff if a cat should mistakenly end up at the shelter.
+It provides identification to caregivers, neighbors, Animal Care, and shelter staff should a cat mistakenly end up at the shelter.

 A TNR cat has been spayed or neutered, given a 3-year rabies vaccination, and is a member of a managed colony.